org-arl/VirtualAcousticOcean.jl/README.md

 run(sim)                                            # start simulation (non-blocking)
 ```
 Any number of nodes may be added to a simulation.
 Both nodes above will be accessible over TCP ports (`9809` and `9819` respectively) using the [UnetStack acoustic streaming protocol v2](./docs/uasp2-protocol.md) (UASP2).
 [UnetStack](http://www.unetstack.net) 5 based modems and software-defined modem simulators support the UASP2 protocol out-of-the-box.

+The ports are, by default, only accessible on `localhost`.
+To make them available on all network interfaces, we need to add an additional argument `ip"0.0.0.0"` (see [`examples/2-node-network.jl`](examples/2-node-network.jl)) for an example.

 > [!TIP]
 Previously we recommended the use of UASP protocol that used UDP to stream acoustic data.
 We now recommend using UASP2, which uses a combination of TCP and UDP for improved robustness.
 However, UnetStack 4 devices that only support [UASP](./docs/uasp-protocol.md) may use that protocol instead.